mathigatti/midi2img/README.md

 # MIDI to Image conversion

 This script relies on the music21 library to parse and create MIDI files.
 The expected images have a fixed size of 106 rows and 100 columns.
 106 is the number of different notes (From 21 (`A0`) to 127 (`G9`)) and 100 is the length of the song, if a song is longer than that the script splits the song and generates several images.
 Each image represents one instrument, if a song has several instruments different images are generated for each.
+Each pixel represents a note played for 1/4 beats, this can be changed with the `resolution` variable.

 ## Requirements
 - python 3